zicoz18/btb-server/README.md

 - Get account balance and calculate quantity of AVAX that will be traded.
 - Check if trading volume is higher than the minimum amoun (currently 10 usdt)
 - Create order via Binance API and write the trade to DB
-- Calculate total balance in termss of USDT and write it to DB
+- Calculate total balance in terms of USDT and write it to DB
-- Send Telegram message about executed trade and current account balance
+- Send a Telegram message about executed trade and current account balance

 ### Run the application
 ```sh